 Déjà Vu: Meaning, Definition, And Why It Happens

 Have you ever experienced the eerie sensation that you've lived through a particular moment before, even though you're certain it's the first time it's happening?
 This phenomenon is commonly known as déjà vu, a French term meaning "already seen."
-Déjà vu generally occurs when we get a strange sense of familiarity regarding an event or situation that we couldn't possibly have experienced before.
-Many people think of this concept as a sort of "glitch" in our brains, where two thoughts crash into each other, causing an odd feeling of remembering something.
+Déjà vu generally occurs when we get a strange feeling of familiarity regarding an event or current situation that we couldn't possibly have experienced before.
+Most people have felt that a new place or situation feels familiar for no reason.
+Many people think of deja vu experiences as a sort of "glitch" in our brains, where two thoughts crash into each other, causing an odd feeling of recognition, as though we had encountered that exact situation before.
 While scientists and psychologists aren't exactly sure what causes déjà vu, it may be linked to how we process memories.
-Experiencing déjà vu doesn't usually mean there's anything wrong with your mental health, but if any experiences of déjà vu have had lasting effects on your psyche, it may be helpful to discuss them with a therapist in person or online.
+Experiencing déjà vu doesn't usually mean there's anything wrong with your mental health, but if any experiences of déjà vu have had lasting effects on your psyche or emotions, it may be helpful to discuss them with a therapist in person or online.

 Getty/AnnaStills